xuanjiao/Gateway_Raspberry_Pi/README.md

 Finished:

-I try to install sql server on raspberry pi but failed..will try it later
+I try to install mysql server on raspberry pi but failed..will try it later

 1. (on Ubuntu 16.04 on PC)install and set up mysql database